Mike Tyson vs. Frank Bruno

-Mike Tyson vs Frank Bruno was a professional boxing match contested on February 25, 1989 for the WBA, WBC, IBF and The Ring heavyweight championships.
+Mike Tyson vs Frank Bruno, billed as This Time It's War, was a professional boxing match contested on February 25, 1989 for the WBA, WBC, IBF and The Ring heavyweight championships.

 Background

 This would be Tyson's first fight after firing longtime trainer Kevin Rooney.

 Tyson was coming off a 1st-round knockout over the previously undefeated Michael Spinks, which not only gave Tyson the lineal heavyweight title, but laid to rest any doubt over who was the rightful heavyweight champion.
 Next for Tyson was a bout against popular British fighter Frank Bruno that was originally set for October 8, 1988 at Wembley Stadium in Bruno's native England.
 However, on August 23, 1988, Tyson was involved in a street fight with former adversary Mitch Green, whom Tyson had defeated prior to his Championship fight with Trevor Berbick.
 During the scuffle Tyson hit Green with a right hand that resulted in Green requiring five stitches and Tyson breaking his hand.
 Due to Tyson's injury, the fight was pushed back to October 22.
 This was only the beginning of Tyson's troubles.
 On September 5, Tyson was involved in a car accident that knocked him unconscious A month later, Tyson's estranged wife Robin Givens filed for divorce on October 7 and in the following month filed a $125 million defamation suit against Tyson as well.

 Because of Tyson's problems, the proposed October 22 fight against Bruno at Wembley Stadium was scrapped.
 Instead the fight was shifted to the United States and rescheduled for January 14, 1989 at the Las Vegas Hilton.
 However, this fight was also postponed, allegedly because of financial disagreements between Tyson's manager Bill Cayton and Tyson's promoter Don King.
 On December 15, 1988, it was officially announced that the long-awaited Tyson–Bruno fight would finally take place on February 25, 1989 at the Las Vegas Hilton.